apeshimam/collab-editor-client/README.md

 You can then visit the app at http://0.0.0.0:9000.

-Note that this client expects a WebSocket Server to be available at http://localhost:3000.
-Running the applicatio with out the WebSocket Server will surface errors in the web console, but the content will save successfully and merge when WebSocket server is again available.
+This project is intended to work with https://github.com/apeshimam/websockets-server-ts/tree/main

+When the client and server are connected, the this client will communicate with one or more Automerge peers.
+Additionally, all changes to the code edtior are persisted to local state using LocalForage.
+If the WebSocket Server is unavailable, the user can continue to use the application and have their edits persisted.
+Once the user reconnects, the clients will all merge any changes.
+This is accomplished using Automerge.

 You can use the server available at https://github.com/apeshimam/websockets-server-ts